Marie-Lucie Tarpent

-Marie-Lucie Tarpent (born November 9, 1941) is a French-born Canadian linguist, formerly an associate professor of linguistics and French at Mount Saint Vincent University [MSVU], Halifax, Nova Scotia, Canada.
+Marie-Lucie Tarpent (born November 9, 1941) is a French-born Canadian linguist, formerly an associate professor of linguistics and French at Mount Saint Vincent University, Halifax, Nova Scotia, Canada.
 She is known for her descriptive work on the Nisga'a language, a member of the Tsimshianic language family, and for her proof of the affiliation of the Tsimshianic languages to the Penutian language group.

 Early life and education

 Marie-Lucie Tarpent was born on November 9, 1941, in Tonnerre, France.
 Tarpent graduated with a licence ès lettres (bachelor's) degree in English and German from the University of Paris in 1963.
 The following year, she attended the University of Vermont before earning a master's degree in linguistics in 1965 from Cornell University.
 From 1967–1970 and 1974–1977, Tarpent attended Simon Fraser University.
 She was on a Social Sciences and Humanities Research Council doctoral fellowship in from 1981–1983.
 In 1983, Tarpent was a part-time instructor at Northwest Community College (now called "Coast Mountain College").
 She completed her Doctorate in Linguistics at the University of Victoria in 1989.